Applicants who do not have a qualification in English language are asked to take a Cambridge Proficiency test and achieve a level B2.

 You must also inform the College of any changes to these circumstances should they occur.

-Your offer of a place is made on the basis that the information supplied in your application papers is true and complete, and that you hold the qualifications that you claim to hold.
+Your offer of a place is made on the basis that the information supplied in your application papers are true and complete, and that you hold the qualifications that you claim to hold.
 You will be asked when you apply to produce original certificates of the qualifications you hold.

 Where there are conditions specified in your offer letter your place on a course will be subject to you meeting these conditions.